 data:

-Now, every time the sauna turns on, the attic light sets the mood and Home Assistant quietly tracks it all in the background.
+Now, every time the sauna turns on, the attic light sets the mood and Home Assistant quietly tracks it all.
 And since the sauna has a built-in Bluetooth radio, I’m already thinking about the next step: automatically playing music when it starts heating up.
+But that’s a project for another day.